 Super Size the Debt Financing

-When it comes to your business, you most likely want to ensure that you retain control over what it is doing and where it is headed.
+When it comes to your business, you most likely want to ensure that you retain control.
 Unlike other capital sources, debt financing does not come with the stipulation that you have to hand over any control to the person or institution that is providing you with the financing.

 Although debt financing typically comes with a monthly payment to a bank or other type of lending institution, the other benefit is that the interest is tax-deductible.
 Additionally, the debt financing may come in the form of a line of credit, which provides a way to just use what you actually need and retain the rest for future expenditures or expansion plans.